Star Trek Legend Dies at 90

 Beyond acting, Schroeder was a recording artist for Capital Records and Ascot, releasing singles including “Where’s the Girl for Me” in 1960 and “Memories of Marilyn” in 1964.
 The latter song was recorded 10 years after he witnessed Monroe’s USO performance in Korea.

 Schroeder also established himself as an industry mentor and educator.
-He formed his own production company, PHS Productions, served as a guest teacher at the American Academy of Dramatic Arts, and founded the Actor/Artist Group Workshop in 1979, where he trained and mentored hundreds of actors throughout his career.
+He formed his own production company, PHS Productions, and served as a guest teacher at the American Academy of Dramatic Arts.
+In 1979, he founded the Actor/Artist Group Workshop, where he trained and mentored hundreds of actors throughout his career.

 In theater, Schroeder produced and starred in an award-winning production of Thomas Babe’s “A Prayer for My Daughter,” which ran seven nights a week for nine months in 1978 at the Richmond Shepard Studio Theatre in Hollywood.

-According to his obituary, Schroeder was described as a quintessential Hollywood figure whose charisma often led to cases of mistaken identity with Jack Nicholson, incidents his grandsons affectionately called “Jack Attacks.”
+According to his obituary, Schroeder was described as a quintessential Hollywood figure whose charisma often led to cases of mistaken identity with Jack Nicholson, incidents his grandsons affectionately referred to as “Jack Attacks.”

 Schroeder’s memorial page described him as a masterful character actor who, through his creativity, passion, and dedication, led a remarkable life and career that enriched the lives of those he touched.
 He was quoted as reflecting on his life, expressing gratitude for having had a long and rich life.